 3 major forms of WordPress plugin conflicts

 Conflicts are of 3 major forms.
 It could be that a plugin conflicts with another installed plugin on your WordPress site.
-Other times, it happens when an installed theme conflict with a plugin.
+Other times, it happens when an installed theme conflicts with a plugin.
 It could also be as a result of a plugin conflicting with core WordPress files.

 Whatever the reason, plugin conflict is always an unpleasant experience.
 Depending on the severity of the conflict, you will experience certain symptoms or errors in your site.